 If everything looks good, you can gradually increase the amount next time.

 If your guinea pig is hesitant to try the new food, leave it in the cage for a couple of hours to give them time to nibble it at their own pace.
 Be sure to remove any uneaten food after a few hours.
 If they don’t eat much, try it a few more times, as guinea pigs often take their time to try something new.

 More Healthy Leafy Greens That Guinea Pigs Can Eat

-Did you know that guinea pigs can also eat swiss chard, spinach, and mustard greens?
+Did you know that guinea pigs can also eat swiss chard, spinach, and turnip greens?
 These vitamin-rich superfoods contain numerous nutrients that give your guinea pig a huge health and immunity boost.

 For a complete list of all the foods guinea pigs can eat, check out our detailed list of safe foods that guinea pigs can eat.